 This will remove the black in the overlay and keep only the remaining elements — the sparks in the example below.

-Now, your image has been enhanced by the overlay.
+Your image has been enhanced by the overlay.
 If needed, you can adjust the overlay’s opacity or go on to make further edits to your image.